 The New York State Pavilion would become a place to focus on community issues through the arts and sciences with a special focus on finding solutions to problems for urban areas created by Climate Change.
 We fill this is a nod to the global reach and excitement of the original 1964 World's Fair yet re-envisioned for today.
-(A selection of the entries will be on Exhibition at the Queens Museum in late summer 2016).

 All content © Fete Nature Architecture